jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Companion packages
 """"""""""""""""""

-If your extensions depends on the presence of one or more packages in the kernel, or on a notebook server extension, you can add metadata to indicate this to the extension manager by adding metadata to your package.json file.
+If your extension depends on the presence of one or more packages in the kernel, or on a notebook server extension, you can add metadata to indicate this to the extension manager by adding metadata to your package.json file.
 The full options available are::